Laura-ElenaComanac/Java-Projects/TouristAttractions/README.md

 # TouristAttractions

-## Layered client-server architecture, Observer pattern, JavaFX and CSS for the GUI
+## Layered architecture, Observer pattern, JavaFX and CSS for the GUI

 ## An application for agency users to book tickets to the Tourist Attractions their clients want